What Are Game Improvement Irons?

 RELATED: Lag Shot Review

-As far as performance, the second most cited thing would be that while amateurs need their ball to spin LESS, high-level players in some circumstances want their ball to spin MORE.
+As far as performance, the second most cited thing would be that while amateurs need their golf ballsto spin LESS, high-level players in some circumstances want their ball to spin MORE.
 Whether it’s trying to work a ball both ways on command or get a ball to stop on a green, they feel they have total control over their club and want to have this at their disposal instead of eliminating it.

-Lastly, one overlooked aspect is that a cavity-back design can have, as we mentioned, a “trampoline” effect.
+Lastly, one overlooked aspect is that a cavity-back design can have, as we mentioned, a trampoline effect.
 Which is fantastic fun for a weekend golfer to feel that pure shot jump 10 yards farther than they’ve ever hit one.
-But for a low-handicap golfer who relies on precise distance control, that “hot spot” effect when you hit one right on the screws is reduced with more conventional designs.
+But for a low-handicap golfer who relies on precise distance control, that hot spot effect when you hit one right on the screws is reduced with more conventional designs.
 While most amateurs just want to hit their irons as long as possible, the tour-level golfer just needs them to go the exact same distance every single time.

 RELATED: Best Golf Club Brands